ethereum/execution-apis/src/engine/specification.md

 ### ExecutionPayloadV1

-This structure maps on the [`ExecutionPayload`](https://github.com/ethereum/consensus-specs/blob/dev/specs/bellatrix/beacon-chain.md#ExecutionPayload) structure of the beacon chain spec.
+This structure maps on the [`ExecutionPayload`](https://github.com/ethereum/consensus-specs/blob/dev/specs/bellatrix/beacon-chain.md#ExecutionPayload) structure of the Bellatrix beacon chain spec.
 The fields are encoded as follows:

 - `parentHash`: `DATA`, 32 Bytes
 - `feeRecipient`:  `DATA`, 20 Bytes